Canon 1D X Mark II vs Panasonic GH4

 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX Mark II does not provide wifi capability.

-Both the 1DX Mark II and the GH4 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the GH4 have been discontinued, but can regularly be found used on ebay.
 The GH4 was replaced by the Panasonic GH5, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Panasonic GH4 Manual.
+Further information on the features and operation of the 1DX Mark II and GH4 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Panasonic GH4 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Panasonic GH4?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X Mark II: